An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

-From the above discussions, we notice that for (inexact) CR methods the existing superlinear convergence rate results are all justified for objective value sequences under the uniform or strong convexity of $F$ \cite{Doikov20,Doikov22} or the KL property of $F$ with exponent $\theta\in(0,{1}/{3})$ \cite{Necoara21}.
-For nonconvex composite problem \eqref{prob}, there is no work to touch the local superlinear rate even global convergence of iterate sequences of (inexact) CR methods except the recent work \cite{QianPan22}.
-In \cite{QianPan22} the authors extended the iterative framework proposed in \cite{Attouch13} for minimizing a nonconvex and nonsmooth function so that the generated sequence possesses Q-superlinear convergence rate, and demonstrated that the iterate sequence generated by a $q\in[2,3]$-order regularized proximal Newton method (reducing to the CR method when $q=3$) for problem \eqref{prob} with a nonconvex $g$ complies with this framework.
-Unfortunately, this method is impractical because it requires at each iterate computing an exact stationary point of a nonconvex and nonsmooth composite problem.
-Thus, for nonconvex composite problem \eqref{prob}, how to design a practical inexact CR method is still unresolved.
-In addition, the strong or uniform convexity of $F$ is very restrictive and implies that the convex composite optimization has a unique minimizer, while the KL property of $F$ with exponent $\theta\in(0,{1}/{3})$ is also stringent because it is almost impossible to find such $F$ for problem \eqref{prob} though there are examples for $F$ to have the KL property of exponent $1/2$ by \cite{LiPong18,ZhouSo17}.
-Recall that Yue et al. \cite{Yue19cubic} ever derived the local quadratic convergence rate of the iterate sequence of the CR method for smooth optimization under a local error bound.
-Then, it is natural to ask whether a CR method can be designed for problem \eqref{prob} to possess a quadratic convergence rate without the local strong convexity of $f$.
-This work aims to provide affirmative answers to the above two questions.
+From the above discussions, the existing superlinear convergence rate results of (inexact) CR methods are all established for objective value sequences under the uniform convexity of $F$ with degree $\alpha\ge 2$ \cite{Doikov22}, strong convexity of $F$ \cite{Doikov20}, or the KL property of $F$ with exponent $\theta\in(0,{1}/{3})$ \cite{Necoara21}.
+For nonconvex composite problem \eqref{prob}, there is no work to touch the local superlinear rate or even full convergence of iterate sequences of (inexact) CR methods except for \cite{QianPan22}.
+In \cite{QianPan22} the authors extended the iterative framework in \cite{Attouch13} for minimizing a nonconvex and nonsmooth function so that the generated sequence possesses a Q-superlinear convergence rate, and showed that the iterate sequence generated by a $q$-order regularized proximal Newton method with $q\in[2,3]$ (reducing to the CR method when $q=3$) for problem \eqref{prob} with a nonconvex $g$ falls within this framework.
+However, this method is impractical because it requires computing exactly a stationary point of a nonconvex and nonsmooth composite problem at each iteration.
+Though a practical inexact CR method was developed in \cite{Cartis18} for problem \eqref{prob} with $g$ being the indicator of a closed convex set, only the worst-case evaluation complexity in terms of the first-order optimality conditions was achieved.
+It is unclear whether its iterate sequence has the full convergence and/or local superlinear convergence rate.
+Thus, for nonconvex composite problem \eqref{prob}, it is still necessary to design implementable inexact CR methods and study the full convergence and fast local convergence rate of iterate sequences.